grdmunoz/ranked-choice-app/instructions/variant-a.md

    in URL, rounds persist in native browser history navigation)
 7. Prevent the subtle shift in "Round X" text placement when clicking through the different rounds
-8. The election board is reporting different results than our API.
-They said something about data integrity issues in the vote file that require the elimination of certain ballots when tallying.
-Can you find the cause and fix this?

 Please do not spend more than 2-3 hours in total on this assignment.
 You are not expected to complete all of the above steps but you should try to complete